ASHA Learning Pass

 Self-assessment—Think about what you learned and report on the Completion Form how you will use your new knowledge.

-To earn continuing education credit, you must complete and submit the learning assessment by no later than April 22, 2030.
+To earn continuing education credit, you must complete and submit the learning assessment by the end date below.

 Program History and CE Information